 Of course, all of this is hard to start.
 We all love our phones.
 But remember – as you try to carve out a more human space for yourself and your intimates – that the rewards are really worth it.
 No matter how much you love your phone, it will never love you back.

-Goodbye Phone, Hello World by Paul Greenberg is out in the UK on 10 November and available to pre-order at Waterstones
+Goodbye Phone, Hello World by Paul Greenberg is out in the UK and available at Waterstones

 Leading in challenging times